LTUC/asac-advanced-js-c02/class-18/README.md

 #### Describe and Define

-- AWS API Gateway
-- How to trigger Lambda Functions in response to an API request
-- The differences between HTTP and REST APIs at AWS
+- The differences between SNS and SQS
+- Use cases for each
+- FIFO Queues
-- The differences between DynamoDB and Mongo
+- The publisher/subscriber relationship

 #### Execute

-- Creation of a DynamoDB Table
+- Create a notification topic that triggers an action
-- Creation of a Lambda function that can operate on a DynamoDB Table
+- Create a Queue that retains messages
-- Usage of Dynamoose in a NodeJS Lambda Function

 ## Today's Outline